TheThingsNetwork/docs/_content/network/migrate.md

 This guide will walk you through migrating applications and devices from [staging.thethingsnetwork.org](https://staging.thethingsnetwork.org/) to production at [console.thethingsnetwork.org](https://preview.console.thethingsnetwork.org/).

+For the announcement and discussion of the launch of production see the [forum](https://www.thethingsnetwork.org/forum/t/launching-production-environment/4435).

 > The migration does not require any changes to devices that use OTAA (the default).
 Devices that use ABP will need their sketch to be updated with a new Device Address.

 > Messages will be routed to the new backend automatically once you have migrated a device and will no longer be delivered to staging.